HypeCheck

 What the Science Says

-Cereal grasses are the young, leafy shoots of grain plants like wheat, barley, and oats, often consumed as juice or dried powder.
-One lab study found that cereal grass juice may support wound healing in normal cells through antioxidant pathways, and showed some toxic effects on cancer cells in a test tube — but this was cell-based research, not a human trial.
-No clinical dose or timeframe for human benefit has been established from the available research.
+Cereal grasses are the young, leafy shoots of grain plants like wheat, barley, and oats, harvested before the grain forms.
+They contain chlorophyll, flavonoids, and antioxidants.
+One lab study found that low doses of cereal grass juice may support wound healing in normal cells through antioxidant pathways, but this has not been confirmed in human clinical trials.

 What It Doesn't Do